pearcej/pearcej.github.io/csc426/index.md

 **In class**:

 - Discuss chapter reading assignment and WSL
-- Debug the use of VS Code and WSL
+- Debug the use of VS Code with WSL
+- Show and tell with Github pages websites

 **Before next class**: